webonyx/graphql-php/docs/schema-definition.md

 ]);
 ```

-You can automate this registry as you wish to reduce boilerplate or even
+You can automate this registry if you wish to reduce boilerplate or even
-introduce Dependency Injection Container if your types have other dependencies.
+introduce a Dependency Injection Container if your types have other dependencies.

 Alternatively, all methods of the registry could be static - then there is no need
 to pass it in the constructor - instead use **TypeRegistry::myAType()** in your type definitions.

 # Schema Validation
 By default, the schema is created with only shallow validation of type and field definitions
-(because validation requires full schema scan and is very costly on bigger schemas).
+(because validation requires a full schema scan and is very costly on bigger schemas).

-There is a special method **assertValid()** on schema instance which throws
+There is a special method **assertValid()** on the schema instance which throws
 `GraphQL\Error\InvariantViolation` exception when it encounters any error, like:

 - Invalid types used for fields/arguments